ZecHub/zechub/site/usingzec/wallets.md

 ## Full Node Wallets

-A full-node wallet is for users who may want to mine Zcash and validate transactions and blocks, in addition to sending and receiving ZEC.
+A full-node wallet is special case of desktop wallet for users who may want to mine Zcash and or validate transactions and blocks, in addition to sending and receiving ZEC.
+It downloads a copy of the Zcash blockchain, enforces rules of the Zcash network, and can execute all functionalities.